SavionW-Works/Frogger-Clone/README.md

 The build in the repo is for **Windows (64-Bit)** Devices.

 **Info:**
-- This is a clone of Frogger I made with a Unity Tutorial.
+- This is a clone of Frogger I made with a Unity Tutorial (https://www.youtube.com/watch?v=GxlxZ5q__Tc  )

 - It has a single level, obstacles, lives, score, and a timer